-You may roll over distributions from a former employer's eligible retirement plan into your MEBT account if the following criteria are met:
+You may roll over distributions from a former employer's eligible retirement plan into your MEBT account if they meet the following criteria:

-- The amount must be an "eligible rollover distribution" from another qualified, employer-sponsored retirement plan or certain individual retirement accounts (IRAs).
-IRAs must be "conduit IRAs," funded as a result of a prior rollover from an employer plan.
+- The amount must be an "eligible rollover distribution."
+An eligible rollover distribution comes from another qualified, employer-sponsored retirement plan or certain individual retirement accounts (IRAs).
+IRAs must be "conduit IRAs," funded as a result of a prior rollover from an employer.
 Qualified plans must meet certain federal requirements under section 401(a) of the Internal Revenue Code.
 These plans include profit sharing, 401(k) plans and pension plans, among other plans.
 Please contact the MEBT Service Center for current types of rollovers accepted by the Plan. - You must deposit the rollover into MEBT within 60 days of receipt or via a direct rollover from your account with your former employer.